Execution ballad

 An execution ballad is a type of ballad that details the execution of a prisoner or criminal.
-A popular form of street literature from the 1500s to 1800s across Europe, these ballads often described graphic violence and depicted the gruesome deaths of the subject as a way to warn the public about the potential consequences of committing crime.
-They were mostly known to be sung to the tune of popular songs, but were also sold publicly on broadsides and pamphlets.
+They were a popular form of street literature from the 1500s to the 1800s across Europe, and some were still being written until World War II.
+These ballads often contained lurid descriptions of violence, treating the death of the subject as a gruesome warning to the public about the potential consequences of committing a crime.
+They were sold as broadsides and pamphlets by roving street vendors, often on the day of the execution or the following days.
+There was usually no written music notation, only a direction that the ballad should be sung to the tune of a certain popular song.